 Hazlewood cuts through England as Australia tighten screw

-Australian paceman Josh Hazlewood ripped through England with three crucial wickets in the final session to leave Joe Root's side trailing by 297 runs with five wickets remaining after the third day of the fourth Ashes test on Friday.

-MANCHESTER: Australian paceman Josh Hazlewood ripped through England with three crucial wickets in the final session to leave Joe Root's side trailing by 297 runs with five wickets remaining after the third day of the fourth Ashes test on Friday.
+MANCHESTER: Australian paceman Josh Hazlewood ripped through England with three crucial late wickets in the final session to leave Joe Root's side trailing by 297 runs on 200-5 in their first innings after the third day of the fourth Ashes test on Friday.

 England still need 98 runs to avoid following on and that will be no formality after Hazlewood undid so much of the good work from Rory Burns (81) and Joe Root (71) earlier in the day.

-Burns had looked confident throughout an impressive innings in which he picked up his third score of fifty or over in this series.
+Burns had looked confident throughout an impressive innings in which he picked up his third score of fifty or over in this series, taking advantage of Australia's over-reliance on short-pitched deliveries.

+He then showed tenacity to deal with Pat Cummins, who received no reward for a 10-over spell where he combined hostility with spot-on line and length.

+The nearest Cummins came to a breakthrough was when Root edged him between keeper Paine and David Warner at first slip.

-Hazlewood then made it two wickets in 11 balls when he removed Root, rapping him on the pads with the England skipper's dejected expression removing any need for a review.
+It was Hazlewood who got Root out - making it two wickets in 11 balls - rapping him on the pads with the England skipper's dejected expression removing any need for a review.

 Jason Roy, demoted from the opener slot, was joined by Ben Stokes and England badly needed a lengthy partnership from the two strokeplayers, but Hazlewood had other ideas.